 Adjusting entries are accounting journal entries that are to be made at the end of an accounting period.
 Adjusting entries are made to ensure that income and expenditure is allocated to the correct accounting period, this means that the accounting records are completed on an accruals basis and are in compliance with the revenue recognition and matching principles, and the time period assumption.
 Adjusting entries are sometimes referred to as balance day adjustments.

 Classification of Adjusting Entries

 Adjusting entries can be classified into one of six categories.

-- Prepaid expenses (sometimes called deferred expenses) representing expenses which have been paid in advance before they occur and need to be allocated to a later accounting period.
+- Prepaid expenses (sometimes called deferred expenses) representing expenses which have been paid and recorded in advance before they are incurred (used or consumed) and need to be allocated to a later accounting period.
 Before they are used, the prepaid expenses are recorded as assets in the current accounting period.
 An example would be adjusting entries for prepaid insurance.

 - Deferred revenue (sometimes referred to as unearned revenue) representing revenues which have been received and recorded before they are earned and need to be allocated to a later accounting period.
 Before they are earned, deferred revenues are recorded as liabilities in the current accounting period.
 A typical example would be the unearned rent revenue adjusting entry.